jeremymcrae/dnm_cohorts/README.md

 dnm_cohorts --de-novos --output test.txt
 ```

+The package contains a dataset of de novos on their original genome build (the
+default), as well as a dataset lifted to GRCh37 and a dataset lifted to GRCh38.

 #### Cohorts
 reference   |   year   |  unique individuals  |   phenotype   |   assay
 ----        |   ----   |        ----          |   ----        |   ----